usgs/shakemap-amp-tools/README.md

 The required columns are:
  - station: Usually a short abbreviated code.
- - latitude: Latitude of the station where data was collected.
+ - lat: Latitude of the station where data was collected.
- - longitude: Latitude of the station where data was collected.
+ - lon: Longitude of the station where data was collected.
  - network: Usually a short code indicating the seismic network who collected the data.

 In addition to these required columns, there must be additionally at least: